As of 2024, about 800 million blogs exist on the internet.

 1. Personal Blog

-Just as implied by the name, this kind of blog is focused on the blogger.
+Just as the name implies, this blog is focused on the blogger.
 These blogs have stuck entirely to the purpose blogs originally served.
-A personal blog is poised to communicate anything and everything that interests the blog owner.
+A personal blog is poised to communicate anything that interests the blog owner.

 From there on, a community is built.
 It’s important to know that the content of a personal blog is not niche-specific.
 The blogger may write about anything that pleases him.